aCertainProgrammer/aCertainProgrammer.github.io/UnnamedDraftingTool/README.md

 - `D` to load default data
 - `I` to open the "Input custom data" input area (note that this disables keyboard input until the input area is hidden)
 - `F` to open the file data input dialog
+- `X` to clear picks or bans depending on the mode

 # Custom data specification